Cataflam, Apo-Diclo Rapide diclofenac sodium

 Assess dizziness that might affect gait, balance, and other functional activities (See Appendix C).
 Report balance problems and functional limitations to the physician, and caution the patient and family/caregivers to guard against falls and trauma.

-If applied topically, monitor the application site for skin reactions such as dermatitis, ...
+If applied topically, monitor the application site ...